epfl-ada/ada-2024-project-badax/README.md

  ## Organisation:
--Oskar: Cleaning and merging datasets, map creation for revenue analysis
+- Oskar: Cleaning and merging datasets, map creation for revenue analysis
--Yassine: Exploratory data analysis with statistical testing, analysis of female directors
+- Yassine: Exploratory data analysis with statistical testing, analysis of female directors
--Alessandro: Analysis on war/violent movies and relation with feminism
+- Alessandro: Analysis on war/violent movies and relation with feminism
--Lorentz: Overall gender analysis, writing up report on data story
+- Lorentz: Overall gender analysis, writing up report on data story
--Alix: Application of NLP to gender description analysis, writing up report on data story
+- Alix: Application of NLP to gender description analysis, writing up report on data story

 ## How to run the notebook:
 Make sure to download the datasets above into a “data” folder in order to run the notebook